Applications may be filed at any time after the junior year in high school. For deadlines, visit the admissions website.

 For more on Early Decision, visit the admissions website.

 Early Action.
-Susquehanna University offers two Early Action plans for students who know early that they would like to apply to Susquehanna.
-Admissions and scholarship decisions will be made within three weeks of the application's completion.
-The Early Action program is nonbinding and students are free to apply to other Early or Regular Decision programs if they wish.
+Susquehanna University offers Early Action for students who know early that they would like to apply to Susquehanna.
+Early Action is nonbinding, and students are free to apply to other Early or Regular Decision programs if they wish.
 Applicants admitted under Early Action have until May 1 to accept their offer of admission.
 Applicants who are not admitted under Early Action may be reconsidered for Regular Decision.
-For more, visit the admissions website.
+For more on Early Action, visit the admissions website.

 Graphic Design Major Candidates and Studio Art Major Candidates.
 Applicants for admission to the Bachelor of Arts program in graphic design or the Bachelor of Arts program in studio art must also submit a portfolio of art work (five to 12 examples) and a personal statement expressing why they want to study art and graphic design to the art faculty after applying to the university.
-For further information about portfolio preparation and format, please contact Associate Director of Admissions Reuben Councill at 800-326-9672 or 570-372-4036.
+For further information about portfolio preparation and format, please contact the Office of Admissions.

 Honors Program Candidates.
 The university selects exceptionally well-qualified students for the Honors Program.
 This offers a more independent and interdisciplinary approach to learning than the standard curriculum.
 Admission is competitive and limited.
 All students who are admitted to Susquehanna are automatically considered for the Honors Program.
-For additional information about the Honors Program, please contact Associate Director of Admissions Reuben Councill at 800-326-9672 or 570-372-4036.
+For additional information about the Honors Program, please contact the Office of Admissions.

 Music Major Candidates.
 Applicants for admission to any of the Bachelor of Music degree programs (composition, performance or music education) or the Bachelor of Arts in music degree program must also audition with the Susquehanna music faculty after applying to the university.
 For further information about registration and preparation for the audition, music scholarships or music programs, please contact Music Admissions Coordinator Sara Adams at 570-372-4309.